redpanda-data-university/rp-use-cases-algo-trading/02-data-collection/README.md

     ```sh
     cd 02-data-collection/
     ```
+2. Ensure you have [Python >= 3.7][python] installed
-2. Create a Python virtual environment and install all dependencies.
+3. Create a Python virtual environment and install all dependencies.
     ```sh
     # create a virtual environment
     python3 -m venv .